Estimated reading time: 4 minutes

-While you’re there, try to spot any critters in or around the tree, like this fantastic bug we found on an apricot tree.
+While you’re there, try to spot any critters in or around the tree, like this fantastic striped fly we found on an apricot tree (above).

 What role are insects playing in your fruit trees?

-It’s absolutely fascinating trying to figure out what sort of bugs you’ve got, and there’s some great online resources these days to help, like the CSIRO website.
-There’s also some fantastic apps available, just check out the app store on your smartphone for these.
+It’s absolutely fascinating trying to figure out what sort of bugs you’ve got, and there are some great online resources these days to help, like the CSIRO website.
+There are also some fantastic apps available, just check out the app store on your smartphone for these.

 However, identification is much less important than the fact that you have lots of biodiversity in your garden.
 In short, the more different types of bugs you can count, the healthier your garden is.